-This course pairs video with repurposed medical imaging software to revolutionise the way we collect urban data.
+This microcredential pairs video with repurposed medical imaging software to revolutionise the way we collect urban data.
 You’ll learn to map large datasets of cities, pedestrians and traffic, capturing directional movement or seasonal flows of light and activity.
 Place your cameras, download your freeware and go.

-The course curriculum takes a forensic approach to urban mapping using the fine-grain, image-based analysis capabilities of emerging innovative imaging systems.
+The microcredential curriculum takes a forensic approach to urban mapping using the fine-grain, image-based analysis capabilities of emerging innovative imaging systems.
 This approach allows ambiguous and often disregarded aspects of city life to form a comprehensive data set.

 Through this analytical platform, you’ll learn to synthesise quantitative and qualitative data, broadening your understanding of assessment tools that can be used for urban analysis.
 This approach also provides new knowledge for architects seeking to understand urban transition patterns.

 Successfully completing the microcredential will equip participants with:

 This microcredential aligns with the 3 credit point subject, Urban Analytics and Digital Representation (80119) in the Master of Technology.
 This microcredential may qualify for recognition of prior learning at this and other institutions.

 This microcredential is aimed at professionals and academics in the fields of architecture, spatial design, urban design or architecture with an interest in exploring new cutting-edge digital techniques in urban data gathering.

 Special price - $1,500.00 (GST-free)* - to help you build future-focused skills during COVID-19, this course is currently offered at a reduced rate of $1,500.00 (full price $2,500.00).

 *Price subject to change.
 Please check price at time of purchase.